alexvictoor/MarbleTest4J/README.md

 **MarbleScheduler** is very similar to RxJS TestScheduler: it is like RxJava's TestScheduler plus marble related methods to create hot & cold test observables and then perform assertions.
 Obviously everything is done using marble schemas in ASCII form.
 **MarbleRule** keeps in a threadlocal reference a **MarbleScheduler** instance that will be used by static aliases methods.
 Though, for most cases you will not need to manipulate directly any scheduler.
+*marbletest4j* is compatible with RxJava and RxJava2.
+Depending on the flavor of RxJava in use in your project, you need to use a different package prefix when importing *marbletest4j* classes:

+- *rx.marble* for RxJava1 projects
+- *io.reactivex.marble* for RxJava2 projects

-Below a complete example:
+Below a complete RxJava2 example:
 ```
-import static rx.marble.junit.MarbleRule.*;
+import static io.reactivex.marble.junit.MarbleRule.*; // for RxJava1 replace by import static rx.marble.junit.MarbleRule.*;

 @Rule
 public MarbleRule marble = new MarbleRule();